 Superior is a medium-sized city located in the state of Wisconsin.
 With a population of 26,579 people and ten constituent neighborhoods, Superior is the 27th largest community in Wisconsin.
-Superior has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Superior was built prior to World War II, making it one of the older and more historic cities in the country.

-Superior is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Superior isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Superior are a mix of both white- and blue-collar jobs.
 Overall, Superior is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Superior who work in office and administrative support (14.14%), sales jobs (12.06%), and food service (8.81%).
+There are especially a lot of people living in Superior who work in office and administrative support (13.56%), sales jobs (11.18%), and food service (8.37%).

 The people who call Superior home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Superior residents report their race to be White, followed by Native American.
-Important ancestries of people in Superior include Norwegian, Irish, Swedish, and Polish.
+The greatest number of Superior residents report their race to be White, followed by Asian.
+Important ancestries of people in Superior include Irish, Norwegian, Swedish, and Polish.

 The most common language spoken in Superior is English.
 Other important languages spoken here include Spanish and German.